carloskcheung/SwipeForce/SwipeForce/readme.txt

-This app was created from the SalesforceMobileSDK Native Rest App template.

 The login host can be configured in system Settings on the device:
 You can switch between Production, Sandbox, or a custom host if needed.